ANP-Granular/ParticleTracking/docs/source/RodTracker/RodTracker.md

     ```
   - Execute a stand-alone executable bundled for your system.

 In all these cases the window shown below should be opened after the splash screen disappears.
-In some cases the application opens behind other windows, so look at your task bar in case you don't see this window.
+In some cases the application opens behind other windows, so look at your task bar in case you do not see this window.

 ![RodTracker - GUI](../images/Startup.png)